edgio-docs/edgio-docs/guides/connectors.md

 }
 ```

-Note that the prod entrypoint cannot have any external dependencies.
-If your prod entrypoint imports any non-native node modules, you need to bundle it with something like webpack or rollup before publishing your package.
+Note that the prod entry point cannot have any external dependencies.
+If your prod entry point imports any non-native node modules, you'll need to bundle it with something like webpack or rollup before publishing your package.

 Here is an example webpack config: